 Memorial Day is more than just an extra day off from work or school.
 It’s an opportunity to show your appreciation for those who sacrificed their lives for our country.
 According to FiveThirtyEight:

-- There are close to 1.4 million people currently serving in the U.S. military—that’s 0.4 percent of the American population.
+- There are close to 1.4 million people currently serving in the U.S. military—that’s 0.4% of the American population.

 - As of 2014, the Veterans Association estimated there were 22 million military veterans in the U.S. population.

-- 7.3 percent of all living Americans have served in the military at some point in their lives.
+- 7.3% of all living Americans have served in the military at some point in their lives.

 Memorial Day Food Ideas

-There’s no better way to draw customers into your restaurant than with great food.
-Ramp up your Memorial Day food menu by putting your own twist on classic American dishes.
+Bring the barbecue to your customers by ramping up your Memorial Day food menu and putting your own twist on classic American dishes.
 Cheeseburgers, hot dogs, and other summer staples allow a lot of room for creativity.
 Offer your own take on a timeless dish to attract customers that want a special bite on Memorial Day.